julia-claxton/Julia_ELFIN_Tools/README.md

 A package for processing and interacting with data from the [UCLA Electron Losses and Fields Investigation (ELFIN)](https://elfin.igpp.ucla.edu/) CubeSats.

 ## Installation
 To use this library, download the .zip from GitHub and unpack it.
 This should give you a folder named `Julia_ELFIN_Tools`.
 Move this folder to a location of your convenience.

+Before using the library, run `julia <path to Julia_ELFIN_Tools>/install_dependencies.jl` to install this library's package dependencies.

-Add these lines to any Julia script to access the functions:
+Then, add these lines to any Julia script to use this library:
 ```
 include("<path to Julia_ELFIN_Tools folder>/Events.jl")
 include("<path to Julia_ELFIN_Tools folder>/Visualization.jl")